 The Company recognizes revenue in accordance with ASC 606.
 The amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized at the time when goods or services are transferred and/or delivered to its customers.
 Revenue is recognized when the Company satisfies a performance obligation by transferring the product or service to the customer, either at a point in time or over time.
-The Company usually recognizes revenue from integration service agreements and from manufacturing licenses at a point in time unless the agreements and from MSTcad licenses are recognized over a period of time.
+The Company usually recognizes revenue from integration service agreements and from manufacturing licenses at a point in time unless the agreements provide for customer acceptance in which case revenue is recognized over time.
+Revenue from integration license agreements and from MSTcad licenses are recognized over a period of time.

-The following table provides information about disaggregated revenue by primary geographical markets and timing of revenue recognition for the years ended December 31, 2023 and 2022 (in thousands):
+The following table provides information about disaggregated revenue by primary geographical markets and timing of revenue recognition for the years ended December 31, 2024 and 2023 (in thousands):

-Year Year Ended December 31,
+Year Ended December 31,

-2023 \$ 2022
+2024 2023

 Primary geographic markets

-North America \$ \$ 82
+North America \$ 135 \$

 Europe 550

-Asia Pacific 300

-Total \$ 550 \$ 382
+Total \$ 135 \$ 550

 Timing of revenue recognition

-Products and services transferred at a point in time \$ \$ 375
+Products and services transferred at a point in time \$ 50 \$

-Products and services transferred over time 550 7
+Products and services transferred over time 85 550

-Total \$ 550 \$ 382
+Total \$ 135 \$ 550